 PharmAla Biotech granted an Export Permit for 300 grams of LaNeo™ MDMA

+PharmAla Biotech believes that this is the largest export permit of MDMA granted to date by Health Canada

-VANCOUVER, British Columbia, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- PharmAla Biotech Holdings Inc. ("PharmAla") MDMA, a biotechnology company focused on the research, development, and manufacturing of MDXX class molecules (including MDMA) and its manufacturing partners have received an export permit for 300 grams of its LaNeo™ MDMA.
+/EIN News/ -- VANCOUVER, British Columbia, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- PharmAla Biotech Holdings Inc. (“PharmAla”) (CSE: MDMA), a biotechnology company focused on the research, development, and manufacturing of MDXX class molecules (including MDMA) and its manufacturing partners have received an export permit for 300 grams of its LaNeo™ MDMA.
 PharmAla believes this is the largest single Health Canada export permit ever granted by weight to date.

 “We’re incredibly proud of this milestone.
 It is additional proof that the clinical development of MDMA is moving forward.
 PharmAla exists to assist our client researchers around the world by not only saying we’ll provide them with research materials, but actually delivering.” said Nick Kadysh, CEO of PharmAla.
 “The global psychedelics industry is still in its infancy, but strong demand for these molecules helps ensure a foundational role for manufacturers like PharmAla.”